 The Word for World Is Forest by Ursula K. Le Guin (1972)

 The setting is an Earth-like planet of ocean and forest, in the early years of its colonization by people from Earth, the Terrans, who have named it New Tahiti.
-Until their arrival it had not known industry, agriculture, environmental exploitation, oppression, or social conflict.
-It is a pristine wilderness, all the land covered in a forest of oak, ash, hazel, cedar, etc.—it turns out that the planet was seeded a long time ago by the super-advanced Hainish civilization with the same plant and animal progenitors as on Earth.
+It is a pristine wilderness, the land covered in a forest of oak, ash, pine, and chestnut—it turns out that the planet was seeded a long time ago by the super-advanced Hainish civilization, with the same plant and animal progenitors as on Earth.

-Earth, we learn, has been reduced to a toxic dump; New Tahiti represents something of a new start.
-But the first order of business is to cut down the trees and ship them back to Earth, where timber is worth more than gold.
-Next, the plan is to farm the cleared land intensively and create a world fit for Terrans.
-Whether stripping the forests away is likely to support a sustainable agriculture, and whether the native inhabitants are happy with all this, are questions the Terrans are mostly unconcerned with.
+Earth, we learn, is now virtually a toxic dump, and New Tahiti represents something of a new start for the Terrans.
+But the first order of business is logging; back on treeless Earth, timber is now worth more than gold.
+After that’s done, the plan is to intensively farm the cleared land, in preparation for the influx of colinists.
+Whether stripping away the forests is likely to support a sustainable agriculture, and whether the native inhabitants are happy with all this, are questions the Terrans are mostly unconcerned with.

-Later, the focus moves to Selver, an Athshean who decides to break with his people’s traditional taboos and lead his people into violent resistance.
+Later, the focus moves to Selver, an Athshean who decides to break with his people’s traditional taboos and lead them into violent resistance.

 Preachy

 The first impression is of a simple anti-imperialist allegory for the Vietnam War.
 Le Guin is angered and outraged by the atrocities perpetrated by the US in Vietnam, Laos, and Cambodia.
-She does not flinch from showing us the horrors and abuses.
-When she is not shocking us into anger she is moving us to tears for the suffering of innocent people.
+She doesn’t flinch from showing us the horrors and abuses.
+When she is not shocking us into anger, she is making us feel the loss—the suffering of innocent people and the devastation of a living world.

-For a moment I worried that it would turn out to be too on-the-nose, too manichean—the bad guys too one-dimensionally bad, the good guys too cuddly, innocent, and romanticized.
-There seemed to be none of the complexity of The Dispossessed, in which the anarchist planet, though it’s the one that gets Le Guin’s sympathy, is no utopian paradise.
+The allegory is unambiguous.
+The Terrans use “hoppers” armed with machine guns to patrol the forests, representing the helicopters used in Vietnam; and “fire jelly” to burn native villages and their inhabitants, representing napalm.
+At first, I worried that it was too on-the-nose, the bad guys too one-dimensionally bad, the good guys too cuddly, innocent, and romanticized—and that the story was just a vehicle to express indignation about real events.
+There seemed to be none of the complexity of The Dispossessed, in which the anarchist planet, though it’s the one that gets Le Guin’s sympathy, is far from being a utopian paradise.
 This, by contrast, felt like a hippie fantasy.

 But that’s not quite right.
 Complexity builds as we progress through the story.
-I’m allergic to fiction with a message, but somehow she won me over.
-I say somehow, but I know how.
-It’s her writing: masterful, controlled, intelligent, and humane.
-And, surprisingly for such a polemical work, subtle.
-The allegory is explicit, the anti-imperialist points made with hammer-blows, but by the end the feeling is of a complex story that manages to do much more in a hundred pages than many more recent SF authors do in three or four hundred.
+I’m allergic to fiction with a message, but it won me over.
+Although the allegory is obvious and the anti-imperialist points made with hammer-blows, by the end, the feeling is of a complex story that manages to do much more in a hundred pages than many more recent SF authors do in three or four hundred.

 Captain Davidson